Avaiga/taipy-doc/docs/knowledge_base/tutorials/chatbot/index.md

 # Step 8: Styling

-The app's style is Taipy's default Stylekit.
+The application's style is Taipy's default Stylekit.
 We are going to make some changes so that it looks more like a chat app.

-First in a `main.css` file, create styles to display user and AI messages differently:
+First, in a `main.css` file, create styles to display the user and AI messages differently:

 ```css